open-telemetry/opentelemetry-java-instrumentation/README.md

 #### Logging Exporter

 The logging exporter simply prints the name of the span along with its attributes to stdout.
-It is used manly for testing and debugging.
+It is used mainly for testing and debugging.

 | System property             | Environment variable        | Purpose                                                                      |
 |-----------------------------|-----------------------------|------------------------------------------------------------------------------|